 UW-Madison Box - Project Directories

-This document explains how to use project directories to collaborate in UW-Madison Box.
+This document explains how to use Project Directories to collaborate in UW-Madison Box.

 Why Use a Project Directory?

-The main advantage to using a project directory instead of a manually-made collaboration folder is that files and folders contained within the project directory folder will not be subject to deletion in connection with NetID deactivations.
+The main advantage to using a Project Directory instead of an individually owned collaboration folder is that files and folders contained within the Project Directory folder will not be deleted due to individual user Service Deactivation.

 Requesting a Project Directory

 After clicking the Request Project Directory button to submit the form, your request will be reviewed and processed by the UW-Madison Box team, who will respond within 1-3 business days.
 Once created Project Directories will appear as a folder in your Box home page.
 Co-owners of the Project Directory folder will be responsible for communicating with UW-Madison Box administrators once the folder has been created.